ethanabrooks/movies/README.md

   detects the necessary files and loads metadata into memory.
 (To reload data, run ``python data.py reload``)
 - The model continuously saves its parameters to memory so that it can pickup training where it left off.

+Checkpoint 2:
+Full disclosure.
+This is currently a work in progress.
+Tensorflow is hard.
+As you can see in the code Movies and Books are classes that inherit from the main class, data, and override the methods involved in parsing data.

+The main optimization is the use of a randomized embeddings matrix instead of a a sparse vector representing every single movie/book.
+The goal was to avoid dealing with this large sparse matrix.
+Because the vectors in a randomized embeddings matrix are, on average, orthogonal, when we add these vectors, we achieve an effect similar to a large sparse matrix with ones where there is data and zeros where there is none.
+Furthermore, if we multiply each of these randomized embeddings vectors by the rating, we achieve a similar effect to a large sparse matrix with zeros where there is no data and the rating where there is data.
+The major benefit is that we avoid filling thousands of memory addresses with zeros, as we would have to with the sparse matrix.